tjusenchen/StoryDroid/README.md

 python2.7 main_full.py
 ```

-* If you want to use the fuction of atg (Activity transition graph) generation, please the following command:
+* If you want to use the function of atg (Activity transition graph) generation, please the following command:
 ```
 python2.7 main_partial.py
 ```